submariner-io/enhancements/submariner/OVN-Interconnect.md

 * Single Zone(Global Zone): A single-zone deployment will have only one OVN database and a set of master nodes programming it.
 This is similar to the topology that we use now.
 But it will have a single `global` zone assigned to it with a transit switch which is not involved in any packet forwarding.
-Though this setup is expected to work by default, the subnet that the transit switch used overlaps with the subnet
+Though this setup is expected to work by default, the subnet that the transit switch uses overlaps with the subnet
   Submariner uses for the logical router.
-In this proposal, we plan to remove the submariner router and the associated switches and this will not be a problem anymore.
-The below indicates node annotations in a single zone  OVN setup.
+In this proposal, we plan to remove the submariner logical router and the associated switches and this will not be a problem anymore.

+  The below indicates node annotations in a single zone OVN setup and is added by OVN.

 ```bash
     annotations: